Mining for Strong Gravitational Lenses with Self-supervised Learning

-For each source in the list, we extract a 256$\times$256 pixel cutout in each of the (g, r, z) bands at 0.262 arcsecond resolution centered at the right ascension and declination of the source.
+For each source in the list we extracted a 256$\times$256 pixel cutout in each of the (g, r, z) bands at 0.262 arcsecond resolution, centered at the right ascension and declination of the source.
 A very small fraction of galaxies that existed in the sweep catalogues resulted in an error when requesting the cutout, so these sources were excluded from our final catalogues.
-In total this resulted in 14,174,203 images from the north survey, and 62,272,646 images from the south - 42,272,646 with a \zmag $< 20$, for a total of 76,446,849 images.
-Sources in e.g. galaxy clusters can be separated by less than the angular extent of an image, so separate images of nearby sources will include overlapping regions of the sky.
+In total, this resulted in 14,174,203 images from the north survey and 62,272,646 images from the south, 42,272,646 with a \zmag $< 20$, for a total of 76,446,849 images.
+Sources in, e.g., galaxy clusters can be separated by less than the angular extent of an image, so separate images of nearby sources will include overlapping regions of the sky.
 The vast majority of galaxies and strong lenses cover angular extents much less than the full 256 pixel cutout, so we choose to train all networks on 96$\times$96 pixel (25$\times$25 arcsecond) crops.
 In order to perform the required set of data augmentations during training, mainly random rotations and jitter, we save 152$\times$152 pixel versions to disk, which results in a dataset size of 20TB.
 Files are saved in hd5f format and split into arrays of 1 million images (i.e. each file contains an image array of size (1,000,000, 3, 152, 152) and the corresponding sweep catalogue information for each source).